 On 31 May 2007, the ExSC of ANSI announced approval of the new policies and re-accreditation of VITA as an ANSI standards developer, effective as of May 22, 2007.

 The VITA Standards Organization is currently operating under these approved policies and procedures, beginning with the January 2007 VSO meeting immediately after approval.
-As an aid to its membership, VITA has a training presentation outlining the new policy for working group chairs and members.
+As an aid to its membership, VITA has a training presentation outlining the policy for working group chairs and members.